hansroland/reflex-dom-inbits/tutorial.md

 ## Example: *Disable / enable a Button*

-In a lot of web shops you must check a checkbox to accept the business conditions like *low quality at high prices*.
+In a lot of web shops you must check a checkbox to accept the business conditions like *"low quality at high prices"*.
 If you don't accept the conditions, the *order* button is disabled and you cannot order!
 We are now able to define the checkbox, the button and the logic to enable or disable the button.